grantmcdermott/grantmcdermott.github.io/_posts/2020-10-19-better-way-adjust-ses.md

 ## 1844067:        30        -5     am2
 {% endhighlight %}

-The actual regression that I'm going to run on these data is somewhat uninspired: Namely, how does arrival delay depend on departure delay, conditional on the time of day?[^3] I'll throw in a bunch of fixed effects to make the computation a bit more interesting/intensive, but its fairly standard stuff.
+The actual regression that I'm going to run on these data is somewhat uninspired: Namely, how does arrival delay depend on departure delay, conditional on the time of day?[^3] I'll throw in a bunch of fixed effects to make the computation a bit more interesting/intensive, but it's fairly standard stuff.
 Note that I am running a linear fixed effect model by calling `fixest::feols()`.

 But, really, I don't want you to get sidetrack by the regression details.
-The main thing I want to focus your attention on is the fact that I'm only going run the base model **once**, i.e. for `mod1`.
+The main thing I want to focus your attention on is the fact that I'm only going run the base model *once*, i.e. for `mod1`.
 Then, I'm going to adjust the SE for two more models, `mod2` and `mod3`, on the fly via respective `summary()` calls.

 {% highlight r %}